 Based on a lot of review comments, and Connor, our resident bodybuilder’s experience, this is a feature that has a lot of supporting evidence.

-3. Cellucor C4
+5 - Cellucor C4 Pre-Workout

 Cellucor has been a very popular brand at my gym, and I see a lot of men and women use it as their standard post-training protein.

-One interesting study showed that creatine’s effects build up over time, which is ideal for an aggressive training plan (4).
+One interesting study showed that creatine’s effects build up over time, which is ideal for an aggressive training plan (3).

 There are countless online comments in forums where people mention that they saw a significant increase in power.
 I did a test with my colleague Connor where we did the same training routine a few days apart.

-I would also agree with a lot of other user reviews that the available flavors are quite refreshing, and the powder is surprisingly easy to mix.
+I would also agree with a lot of other user reviews that the available pre-workout flavors are quite refreshing, and the powder is surprisingly easy to mix.

 Nope, this is not an invitation to strip off at the gym.
-Naked Energy is the clever brand name behind this pre-workout, which claims to deliver one of the cleanest supplements available.
+Naked Energy is the clever brand behind this pre-workout, which claims to deliver one of the cleanest supplements available.

 The Genius Brand has become very popular in the health supplements industry, and they have managed to create a product range that covers a very wide range of benefits.

-I also like having this available for when I go training later in the day as it doesn’t contain any caffeine that could end up in a sleepless night.
+I also like having this pre-workout available for when I go training later in the day as it doesn’t contain any caffeine that could end up in a sleepless night.

-7. Battle Ready Fuel Pre Workout
+9 - Battle Ready Fuel Pre-Workout

 I’ll admit, the name and labeling had me drawn in, but I was suspicious as fancy marketing usually means pre-workout supplements underdeliver.